Click the chart to explore the data

 All businesses operating in or sourcing from Madagascar impact children.
 Children make up over half of Madagascar’s 12.8 million population.

 According to the Children’s Rights in Workplace Index, companies operating in, or sourcing from, Madagascar should exercise enhanced due diligence.
-Madagascar scores 5.67/10 in the Index, due to high rates of child labour and challenging working conditions for parents and caregivers.
+Madagascar scores 5.9 out of 10 in the Index, due to high rates of child labour and challenging working conditions for parents and caregivers.
 To respect and support children’s rights in the workplace, businesses should:

 Contribute to the elimination of child labour